icinganalysis/icinganalysis.github.io/content/aedc_tr_85_30.md

 was developed, but facility limitations did not permit adequate verification.
 Additional testing is required to verify this ice-shedding scaling technique.

 The selected method yielded excellent results.

+In later literature, it is sometimes called the "AEDC" or "Ruff" method.

-However, it is rather restrictive, particularly if adjusting test section air pressure is not available.
+The method can be rather restrictive, particularly if adjusting test section air pressure is not available.
-Depending on the flight condition, the calculated test condition may be outside of the envelope of MVD-LWC-Airspeed that the facility can produce (a subject not covered in AEDC-TR-85-30).
+Depending on the flight reference condition, the calculated test condition may be outside of the envelope of MVD-LWC-Airspeed that the facility can produce (a subject not covered in AEDC-TR-85-30).